jeads92/Computer-Gander/README.md

 IPv6 Address
 and packets being received over a 2 second interval.

-Also allows to ping an address to receive some information:
+Also allows user to ping an address to receive some information:
 RoundTrip time,
 time to live (ttl),
 and buffer size.